|Businesses of Old North United|

 |Lafayette Square Business Association|

-Lafayette Square is an upscale shopping and dining district containing some of the city's most beautiful homes.
-The LSBA facilitates business development in the Lafayette Square Neighborhood by developing and promoting special events and investing in physical infrastructure.
+Lafayette Square is an upscale shopping and dining district containing some of the city's most beautiful architecture.
+The LSBA in partnership with residents facilitates business development in the neighborhood by developing and promoting special events and investing in physical improvements.

 |Locust Business District|

-The Locust Business District is an emerging entertainment and loft district in Midtown.
-The LBD is a community improvement district that promotes business development in the 19th and 6th Wards with event promotion and investment in physical infrastructure and neighborhood security.
+The Locust Business District is an emerging graphic arts/tech driven, entertainment and loft district in Midtown.
+The LBD is a community improvement district that promotes business development through aggressive event promotion, physical infrastructure development and neighborhood security.

 |Macklind Business District|

 The Macklind Business District offers unique local services to the South Hampton community.
-The MBD promotes and maintains a prosperous business community along Macklind Avenue with events and beautification projects.
+The MBD promotes and maintains their unique mix of home-grown, local businesses along Macklind Avenue with events and beautification projects.

 |Old North St. Louis Restoration Group|